Anthony Gill, PhD

 Please see my Public Speaking page for more information.

 EconTalk is a popular podcast hosted by Dr. Russ Roberts.
 I consider this to be one of the best forums for understanding not only economics, but social science in general.
-I had the great fortune of appearing twice on the show.
+I had the great fortune of appearing twice on the show and consider them highlights of my career.

 Anthony Gill on Tipping (2017)